maxsteenbergen/roundedAppCornersMixin/readme.md

 A simple, scalable SCSS mixin to give your web app rounded corners against the device's screen edges.

 ## Usage
 The mixin depends on 2 extra elements in your HTML markup.
-Inside your <body> tag, preferably just before the closing </body> tag, add the following div's:
+Inside your <code>body</code> tag, preferably just before the closing <code>/body</code> tag, add the following div's:

 	<div id="topCorners"></div>
 	<div id="bottomCorners"></div>